-- (2) Companies should not disclose significant data, and in particular financial information such as sales and profit figures, to analysts, institutional investors and other market professionals selectively rather than to the market as a whole.
+- 5.1 (1) The role that analysts play in seeking out information, analyzing and interpreting it and making recommendations can contribute to a more efficient marketplace.
+Companies should be sensitive though to the risks involved in private meetings with analysts.
+We are not suggesting that companies should stop having private briefings with analysts or that these private meetings are somehow illegal.
+Companies should have a firm policy of providing only non-material information and publicly disclosed information to analysts. - (2) Companies should not disclose significant data, and in particular financial information such as sales and profit figures, to analysts, institutional investors and other market professionals selectively rather than to the market as a whole.
 Earnings forecasts are in the same category.
-Even within these constraints there is plenty of scope to hold a useful dialogue with analysts and other interested parties about a company's prospects, business environment, management philosophy and long term strategy. - Another way to avoid selective disclosure is to include, in the company's regular periodic disclosures, details about topics of interest to analysts.
+Even within these constraints there is plenty of scope to hold a useful dialogue with analysts and other interested parties about a company's prospects, business environment, management philosophy and long term strategy. - (3) Another way to avoid selective disclosure is to include, in the company's regular periodic disclosures, details about topics of interest to analysts.
 For example, companies should expand the scope of their interim management's discussion and analysis disclosure ("MD&A").
 More comprehensive MD&A can have practical benefits including: greater analyst following; more accurate forecasts with fewer revisions; a narrower range between analysts' forecasts; and increased investor interest. - (4) A company cannot make material information immaterial simply by breaking the information into seemingly non-material pieces.
 At the same time, a company is not prohibited from disclosing non-material information to analysts, even if these pieces help the analyst complete a "mosaic" of information that, taken together, is material undisclosed information about the company.33

-5.2 Analyst Reports
+Analyst Reports

-- (1) It is not unusual for analysts to ask corporate officers to review earnings estimates that they are preparing.
-A company takes on a high degree of risk of violating securities legislation if it selectively confirms that an analyst's estimate is "on target" or that an analyst's estimate is "too high" or "too low", whether directly or indirectly through implied "guidance".
-34 - (2) Even when confirming information previously made public, a company needs to consider whether the selective confirmation itself communicates information above and beyond the initial forecast and whether the additional information is material.
+- 5.2 (1) It is not unusual for analysts to ask corporate officers to review earnings estimates that they are preparing.
+A company takes on a high degree of risk of violating securities legislation if it selectively confirms that an analyst's estimate is "on target" or that an analyst's estimate is "too high" or "too low", whether directly or indirectly through implied "guidance".34 - (2) Even when confirming information previously made public, a company needs to consider whether the selective confirmation itself communicates information above and beyond the initial forecast and whether the additional information is material.
 This will depend in large part on how much time has passed between the original statement and the company's confirmation, as well as the timing of the two statements relative to the end of the company's fiscal period.
-For example, a selective confirmation of expected earnings near the end of a quarter is likely to represent guidance (as it may well be based on how the company actually performed).
-Materiality of a confirmation may also depend on intervening events.35 - One way companies can try to ensure that analysts' estimates are in line with their own expectations is through the regular and timely public dissemination of qualitative and quantitative information.
-The better the marketplace is informed, the less likely it is that analysts' estimates will deviate significantly from a company's own expectations. - (4) A company that redistributes an analyst's report to people outside the company risks being seen as endorsing that report.
-Companies should avoid redistributing analysts' reports to their employees or to people outside the company.
-If a company elects to post to its Web site or otherwise publish the names of analysts who cover the company and/or their recommendations, the names and/or recommendations of all analysts who cover the company should be similarly posted or published.
+For example, a selective confirmation of expected earnings near the end of a quarter is likely to represent guidance